LeastAuthority/txkube/README.rst

   $ TXKUBE_INTEGRATION_CONTEXT=minikube trial txkube

 This will run the full test suite which includes the integration tests.
-It will interact with (and *make destructive changes to*) the named Kubernetes cluster.
+It will interact with (and *make destructive changes to*) the identified Kubernetes cluster.

 License
 -------